srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 	sudo srsenb enb.conf ${LOG_ARGS} ${ZMQ_ARGS} ${OTHER_ARGS} $@

 Note how the logging level is also set here using the script.
 Every argument in the configuration file can be changed via the command line when the eNB is instantiated, this shows how it is done when using a script with the logging as the example.

 **eNB 2:**

-For this eNB we will need to set the ZMQ device, with the correct ports as above.
+For the second eNB we will need to set the ZMQ device, with the correct ports as above.
 The rr2.conf file must also be given as the rr configuration file to be used.
 Additional steps must be taken with this eNB so as to allow it to be instantiated correctly.
 The eNB ID must be changed, and the GTP and S1C bind addresses must be modified.
 This is done with the following script::

 	#!/bin/bash